 It's no secret that there's quite a difference between summer and winter driving, especially in an EV where the colder temperatures can affect battery life.

 Winter driving requires more awareness in general.
-If you're in an EV, be sure to stop and charge your car when you can, particularly in the parts of Norway where the chargers are further apart.
+If you're in an EV, be sure to stop and charge your car when you can, particularly in the parts of Norway where the chargers are few and far apart.
 You never know if you'll get stuck in traffic or if a road may close due to bad weather, so don't let your battery run too low.

 Most EVs have a range extension mode, which gives you more kilometres per charge in exchange for turning off electric items in the car that use energy, like air conditioning, heating and music.
 This can be fine to use during the warmer months, but having to turn off your heating in the winter months is not that great.